 So, your task is to ensure that your transaction and data security is on a high level.
 Consider improving the following aspects of cyber security in e-commerce:

 • Authentication.
 The authentication process guarantees that a particular user is authorized to take a specific action.
 Authentication is based on identifying user attributes that are tested against a set of permissions.
-This is implemented in challenge-response actions, the use of passwords, cryptographic keys.
+This is implemented in challenge-response actions, the use of passwords, and cryptographic keys.

 • Non-repudiation.
 This aspect proves an action to be irrefutable.
-Non-repudiation is evidence of a buyer making a particular action in relation to a seller.
+Non-repudiation is evidence of a buyer taking a particular action in relation to a seller.
 Non-repudiation lies in the use of physical signatures in traditional commerce.
 Or the use of digital signatures in online commerce.

 • Confidentiality.
-This ensures that the interaction on ecommerce websites is not accessed by non-authorized parties.
+This ensures that the interaction on e-commerce websites is not accessed by non-authorized parties.

 Neglecting cyber threats and risks in custom e-commerce development may result in the following:

 • Adverse effects on a company’s reputation.
-Clients don’t trust ecommerce businesses if they use untrusted networks or unreliable tools.
+Clients don’t trust e-commerce businesses if they use untrusted networks or unreliable tools.

 • Financial fraud.
 An unauthorized third party may gain access to your finances.

 • Lower competitiveness.
-Your target audience will choose an ecommerce store with higher cybersecurity.
+Your target audience will choose an e-commerce store with higher cybersecurity.

 • Legal responsibility.
 You may have legal troubles if someone loses their data or money because of the ineffective security protocols on your e-store.